Paul-Robineau/KnowledgeSociety-IESFConvention-Tools/README.md

 # KnowledgeSociety IESFConvention Tools

-This work has been done in the context of the organization of the IESF (*Ingénieurs et Scientifiques de France*) Scientific Convention named "From knowledge construction to its reception by the civil society", which will follow the model  of the Citizen Conventions - More information available [here](https://conventions.iesf.fr/convention-connaissances/home) (in French).
+This work has been done in the context of the organization of the IESF (*Ingénieurs et Scientifiques de France*) Scientific Convention named "From knowledge construction to its reception by the civil society", which will follow the model  of the Citizen Conventions - more information available [here](https://conventions.iesf.fr/convention-connaissances/home) (in French).

 ## Objective